arunppsg/arunppsg.github.io/content/ideology.md

 Often, when the student finishes high school or college, they end up without being proficient in any of the language which they learn in school.
 Without good language skills, there exists a first level barrier to frame thoughts and communicate them.
 One solution is to develop scientific knowledge via translations of text books will help in reducing the barrier.
+To this end, I allocate some of my spare time in translation documentation of [FastAPI](https://fastapi.tiangolo.com/) to tamil.
+(We need reviewers, translators for this project.
+If you are interested, checkout tamil translation of fastapi docs [here](https://github.com/tiangolo/fastapi/issues/5434))

 ## Things/Practices which I don't believe in
 Some parts of this might be controversial.